 If you are starting with a fully cooked ham, preheat your oven to 325 degrees Fahrenheit.
 Remove any excess fat and skin.

-Once scored add in a clove to each diamond.
+Once scored, add in a clove to each diamond.
 Fill the pan with apple juice and water.
-You will want to keep an eye on this and replenish as needs be.
+You will want to keep an eye on this and replenish it as needed.

-Inserts a ChefAlarm thermometer (affiliate link) into the ham in the middle.
+Insert a ChefAlarm thermometer (affiliate link) into the ham in the middle.
 This will allow you to cook the ham to the perfect temperature so that it is not dried out.
-Then cover it in foil and place it into the oven, this will keep the ham juicy and moist.
-Remember to keep adding in the liquid, this also helps.
+Then, cover it in foil and place it into the oven; this will keep the ham juicy and moist.
+Remember to keep adding in the liquid; this also helps.
 Cook a ham to 135F to keep it moist.

 Cook the ham for approximately 15 minutes per pound of meat until it reaches 120F.
 Turn the oven up to 425F.
 Start at this point to glaze and do so every 15 minutes.